johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This proposal introduces the `distributed` contextual keyword, which may be used in conjunction with actor definitions (`distributed actor`), as well as `distributed func` declarations within such actors.

-Distributed actors are very similar to their local-only counterparts.
-They provide isolation of their state, however they do so in a few ways more than local-only actors because e.g. synchronous access to a remote property would not make sense.
-This means that everything that is true about an `actor` in general is also tru
+Distributed actors are very similar to their local counterparts.
+They provide the same state isolation guarantees as local actors with some additional restrictions.
+E.g. synchronous access to a remote property would not make sense.
+This means that everything that is true about an `actor` in general is also true for distributed actors.

-When adding the `distributed` to an existing `actor` the first thing we notice is that a distributed actor has stronger isolation requirements than plan local actors.
+When adding the `distributed` modifier to an existing `actor` the first thing we notice is that a distributed actor has stronger isolation requirements than plain local actors.
 Specifically, it is not possible to invoke plain (async or not) functions on the distributed actor anymore, and we'll need to mark functions that are accessible on the distributed actor as `distributed func`.

 For example, we could implement a `Player` actor (similar to player objects as seen in the [SwiftShot](https://developer.apple.com/documentation/arkit/swiftshot_creating_a_game_for_augmented_reality) WWDC18 sample app), like this: